dekuNukem/joyAnalog/README.md

 # A hub for my Nintendo Switch related projects

-I'm going to put all my resources and discoveries related to Nintendo Switch here, which will probably be updated frequently in the coming days around the launch.
+I'm going to put all my resources and discoveries related to Nintendo Switch here, which will probably be updated frequently in the coming days after the launch.

 ## NintenDAC dev board for Nintendo Switch modification